qxf2/qxf2-page-object-model/Readme.md

 c) If you do not have it already, get pip (NOTE: Most recent Python distributions come with pip)

 d) pip install -r requirements.txt to install dependencies

+e)configure environmental variables

+Templates for.env files are provided.
+Kindly fill in the credentials and rename the files according to the specified format.

+* env_conf to .env
+	Tesults, TestRail, Gmail , Report portal crentials details can be entered here.
+* env_ssh_conf to .env.ssh
+    ssh server credentials used by the SSHKeywords keyword to connect to remote servers.
+* env_remote to .env.remote
+    Remote WebDriver Server Details (BrowserStack/SauceLabs).

 If you ran into some problems on step (d), please report them as an issue or email Arun(mak@qxf2.com).